 |Length (cm)||Dimensions (mm)||Turning Radius (m)||Mounting Setback (cm)||Weight (g/ski)|

-- Tip and tail rocker maximize flotation in powder and bust through crud.
+- Tip rocker maximizes flotation in powder and busts through crud.

-- Hybrid core construction combines ash and aspen hardwoods with carbon fiber and lightweight triaxial fiberglass for weight reduction without sacrificing pop and energy.
+- Hybrid MidLight construction combines ash and poplar hardwoods with carbon fiber and lightweight triaxial fiberglass for weight reduction without sacrificing pop and energy.

 - Rounded mini-cap top edge with full-height UHMW sidewalls are bombproof and provide a sleek look.